 For an industry based on the idea of People Helping People, why aren’t more credit unions laser-focused on Member Experience (MX)?
 Don’t they know that all those little annoyances add up?
-Isn’t less hassles supposed to be one of the CU advantage over banks?
+Aren’t fewer hassles supposed to be a CU advantage over banks?

 For example, my CU apparently decided to switch service providers that track whether mortgagors have insurance on their homes.
 Last weekend I got a generic form letter requesting some “hazard insurance” information.
 It had the CU’s logo on the letter, but it was obviously from a third party in another state, and between the layout and wording, it looked a bit phishy.

 So I looked at the website listed.
 Which was apparently built about two decades ago.
 Which did nothing to reassure me that the letter was legit.